 - The immediate vacancy is listed above, however, applications to this recruitment may be used for future vacancies in this job class.
 Interviews will be limited to candidates whose experience and training most closely meet the requirements of the position.

 - Due to the large volume of applications received, we are unable to provide confirmation of receipt or status during the recruitment process.
 Updates will be available through your JobAps portal account.

 - If have any questions pertaining to this recruitment, please contact firstname.lastname@example.org.

 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Department of Administrative Services, Office of the State Fire Marshal this class is accountable for performing as a specialist in assuring proper application of the State Fire Safety Code, adopted referenced national standards and applicable state and federal statutes.
+In the Department of Administrative Services, Office of the State Fire Marshal this class is accountable for supervising staff engaged in the application of the State Fire Safety Code, adopted referenced national standards and applicable state and federal statutes.

 EXAMPLES OF DUTIES